 Materials and Methods

 In order to better quantify the uncertainty surrounding how lake thermal dynamics will respond to climate change, we will use one future climate change scenario representative concentration pathway (RCP 8.5) to drive four general circulation models (GCM), couple with five lake thermodynamic models within LakeEnsemblR.
-Using a 30+ year historical dataset, parameters within LakeEnsemblR will be calibrated, and historical baselines will be created for each GCM.
-GCM climate data will then be forced through the calibrated LER and the anomalies between GCM’s will be compared using a 30-year intervals up to 2099.
+Using a 30+ year historical dataset, parameters within LakeEnsemblR will be calibrated, and historical baselines will be created for each GCM by propagating past climate conditions and carbon dioxide concentration into the future.
+GCM climate data will then be forced through the calibrated LER and anomalies will be calculated as the difference between the calculated historical baseline projections and the projected values according to RCP 8.5 conditions.
+Anomalies between GCM’s will then be compared using 30-year intervals up to 2099.
 We will assess changes to lake thermal properties by calculating anomalies from the historical average for thermocline depth, length of stratification, thermocline strength, and ice coverage.
 An array of compiled outputs including parameter distributions, water column output, and anomaly values can subsequently be used to partition uncertainty across the climate models, parameters, lake models, total forecast and climate scenario.

 Study Site